 I know, this one will never catch on.
 It’s too boring.
 However, it is much more in line with my values and core beliefs.

 One of those core beliefs is that, even though we’re super reliant on it as a species, people suck at communication.

 Ever noticed that?
 It’s shocking we haven’t gone extinct as a result, frankly speaking.

 I have to admit that I sometimes envy people that don’t think the way I do.
 Judging people is so much easier.
 If you think much more black and white, your life is much simpler.
 You’re either in or out; stupid or not; good or bad; with us or with the terrorists.
 It’s an attractive way to see the world.
 It’s easy.

 I should add that while this all may sound very idealistic and nice, it has caused me trouble in the past.

-In cases of conflict between people around me, I effectively never pick sides, even if people expect me to, or feel I should.
+In cases of conflict between people around me, I effectively never pick sides, even if people expect me to.
 In such cases I immediately jump into “detective mode” trying to debug the situation: Who said what to whom, what did they mean, where did that come from?
 Ah!
 So that’s your side of the story.
 What about the other side?
 Ah!
 That makes sense as well.
 I get it now, nobody’s fully right or wrong, but all meant well.
 Check.

 Academically, this is a nice exercise.
 And it helps me reconfirm my people are decent hypothesis, but for the people in question that are hungry for my support — it’s not always very comforting.